Magnetic Polarisability of Octet Baryons via Lattice QCD: Introduction

 The presentation of this work is as follows.
-In \autoref{sec:quarkmodel} we derive the generalised expression for the magnetic polarisability of an octet baryon in a simple constituent quark model.
-Highlighting the competing effects of magnetic transitions and the distribution of charge within the baryon, we derive predictions for the magnetic polarisabilities of the outer octet baryons and use these to provide context for the results of the lattice QCD calculations.
-In \autoref{sec:backgroundfieldmethod} we describe our implementation of the background field for the lattice QCD calculation, emphasising the co-location of the field and baryon correlator origin.
-In \autoref{sec:magneticpolarisability} we discuss the extraction of the magnetic polarisability from two-point baryon correlation functions and ratios.
-In \autoref{sec:simulationdetails} we discuss relevant details of the lattice simulation including the ensembles used, the quark level SU(3)$\times$U(1) projection at the quark-propagator sink, and the U(1) hadronic projection which allows for proper handling of Landau-level physics.
-In \autoref{sec:fitting} we discuss our advances in the correlation-function fitting methods, including the examination of the excited state contamination in the underlying correlation functions and the weighted averaging of fit windows.
-In \autoref{sec:latticeresults} we present the results of the lattice calculation and utilise them to improve the quark model such that it can capture the essential physics governing baryon magnetic polarisabilities.
-In \autoref{sec:chiralextrapolation} we use chiral effective field theory to incorporate electro-quenching corrections and estimate finite-volume corrections before extrapolating the lattice results to the physical regime.
-In \autoref{sec:comparison} we compare our findings with experimental measurements and previous determinations of octet-baryon magnetic polarisabilities.
-In \autoref{sec:proton-neutron} we briefly examine the proton-neutron magnetic polarisability difference.
-In \autoref{sec:conclusion} we summarise our findings.
+In \autoref{sec:quarkmodel} we derive the generalized expression for the magnetic polarizability of an octet baryon in a simple constituent quark model.
+Highlighting the competing effects of magnetic transitions and the distribution of charge within the baryon, we derive predictions for the magnetic polarizabilities of the outer octet baryons and use these to provide context for the results of the lattice QCD calculations.
+In \autoref{sec:backgroundfieldmethod} we describe our implementation of the background field for the lattice QCD calculation, emphasizing the colocation of the field and baryon correlator origin.
+In \autoref{sec:magneticpolarisability} we discuss the extraction of the magnetic polarizability from two-point baryon correlation functions and ratios.
+In \autoref{sec:simulationdetails} we discuss relevant details of the lattice simulation including the ensembles used, the quark level SU(3)$\times$U(1) projection at the quark propagator sink, and the U(1) hadronic projection which allows for proper handling of Landau-level physics.
+In \autoref{sec:fitting} we discuss our advances in the correlation-function fitting methods, including the examination of the excited-state contamination in the underlying correlation functions and the weighted averaging of fit windows.
+In \autoref{sec:latticeresults} we present the results of the lattice calculation and utilize them to improve the quark model such that it can capture the essential physics governing baryon magnetic polarizabilities.
+In \autoref{sec:chiralextrapolation} we use chiral effective field theory to incorporate electroquenching corrections and estimate finite-volume corrections before extrapolating the lattice results to the physical regime.
+In \autoref{sec:comparison} we compare our findings with experimental measurements and previous determinations of octet-baryon magnetic polarizabilities.
+In \autoref{sec:proton-neutron} we briefly examine the proton-neutron magnetic polarizability difference.
+In \autoref{sec:conclusion} we summarize our findings.